BenK885/msfs2020_airport_etsn/README.md

-### Neuburg Airport (ETSN) / Fliegerhorst Neuburg for Microsoft Flight Simulator 2020
+### ETSN - Neuburg Airport / Fliegerhorst Neuburg for Microsoft Flight Simulator 2020

 ##### This is an early version of the Neuburg Air Base / Fliegerhorst Neuburg.
 The airport can be found on the world map: "ETSN Fliegerhorst Neuburg, Neuburg a.d.Donau"